We also welcome visitors from the community or St Mary’s Church to run Collective Worship.

 Our Christian Values are:

-We are also including the Church of England's core values that they have introduced this year:
+We are also including the Church of England's core values that they have introduced last year:

 You can find out more by following the link to the National Society website at: